 Therapeutic relationships are different to personal relationships.
-In a therapeutic relationship the midwife is sensitive to a woman's situation and purposefully engages with her using knowledge and skills in respect, compassion and kindness.
-In the relationship the woman's rights and dignity are recognised and respected.
+In a therapeutic relationship the nurse is sensitive to a person's situation and purposefully engages with them using knowledge and skills in respect, compassion and kindness.
+In the relationship the person's rights and dignity are recognised and respected.
 The professional nature of the relationship involves recognition of professional boundaries and issues of unequal power.